drbfraser/HHA-CommunityBasedRehabilitation/mobile/README.md

 -   After running `react-native run-android` if you see "Could not determine the dependencies of task ':app:installDebug'.", it likely means you have not correctly created the `local.properties` file.

 -   When running the mobile app, if you see "cachedAPIGet(..): API fetch failed" it likely means that you have not started the backed Docker containers, or are not targeting the correct URL for the back-end.
+It is possible that your environment variables are improperly set, or a wondow reloadmay be necessary to make them apply.

 -   If you see the error "NativeModules.DatabaseBridge is not defined!", it likely means that you are trying to use Expo to run the project.
 However, the project has been ejected from Expo in order to work with Watermelon DB, so we cannot use the `expo start` command.